Nick-Damico/typescript_foundations/README.md

 ## Introduction

 This repository contains a variety of small projects that serve as exercises to strengthen your JavaScript and TypeScript skills.
 Each project is focused on a specific concept or topic, providing hands-on experience and allowing you to practice and reinforce your knowledge.

-The projects are designed to be approachable for beginners while also offering opportunities for intermediate developers to dive deeper and explore more advanced concepts.
+## Installing

+- git clone: `git clone https://github.com/Nick-Damico/typescript_foundations`

+- Install dependencies: `npm install`

+- If you have Docker installed I've included a `dev` compose file.

+- Using Docker?
+Start Container: `docker compose -f docker-compose.dev.yml up --build`

+- Without Docker: `npm run dev`

+- Navigate to: `localhost:5173`

 ## Projects